‘Nashville’ Stars Lennon & Maisy Admit They Were Left In Tears By Connie Britton

 “I felt like, ‘Oh, my gosh!
 We’re all going to have to carry this show without her,'” Panettiere continued, adding that keeping Nashville alive without Rayna Jaymes’ presence when the show returns later this year is “a really overwhelming idea” for her.

-Lennon and Maisy’s co-star also spoke out about Rayna’s death and Britton leaving Nashville during an appearance on The Talk earlier this month, confessing that the situation surrounding Connie’ quitting was hard for her to talk about, particularly when it comes to Lennon and Maisy’s characters Maddie Conrad and Daphne Conrad losing their mom.
+Lennon and Maisy’s co-star also spoke out about Rayna’s death and Britton leaving Nashville during an appearance on The Talk earlier this month.
+Panettiere confessed that the situation surrounding Connie’ departure was hard for her to talk about, particularly when it comes to Lennon and Maisy’s characters Maddie Conrad and Daphne Conrad losing their mom.

 “It’s hard for me to even talk about it,” Hayden said at the time, shortly before Lennon and Maisy admitted that they couldn’t stop crying after hearing that Britton had quit the show.
 “The idea of seeing two little girls lose their mom, it’s hard for me to talk about.
 It really is.”